ros-naoqi/naoqi_driver/README.rst

 * ``void`` ALRosBridge:\:**startRecording** ()

-  Start/enable recording all registered recorder
+  Start/enable recording all registered recorder.

+  This will record all topics in one ROSbag, named after current date & time.
+The ROSbag is stored in the exact path where the **ALRosBridge** module is launched (meaning that it will be stored on the robot if it's launched from here).

 * ``void`` ALRosBridge:\:**stopRecording** ()

-  Stop/disable recording all registered recorder
+  Stop/disable recording all registered recorder.